sagodev/fragua/README.md

 An `Environment` represents an isolated execution context that owns:

-- Component lifecycle and configuration
+- Component lifecycle and resolution
 - Security and execution boundaries
 - Runtime state and metadata
 - Data persistence and traceability